stephenvisser/aspnet-mvc-intro/content/index.md

 Using within an MVC application allows a nice separation between requests that serve pages, and requests that should serve data.

 [web api tutorial](http://www.codeproject.com/Articles/344078/ASP-NET-WebAPI-Getting-Started-with-MVC4-and-WebAP)

+###Single Page Apps (SPAs)
+ASP.NET MVC can also be used in apps with a focus on rendering content client side.
+A current trend in web applications is to deliver content initially, and utilize code on the client (JavaScript) to handle routing, using AJAX to query the server and update the page.TODO:more here..

 ###Conclusion
 There are lots of ASP.NET MVC tutorials on the web, like [this one](http://www.asp.net/mvc/tutorials/mvc-4/getting-started-with-aspnet-mvc4/intro-to-aspnet-mvc-4).
 The goal of this is just to familiarize you with a few concepts and help understand the types of things you could be dealing with when building an application using this framework.